Entrepreneurship & Innovation (ENTREP)

 ENTREP 325-0 Engineering Entrepreneurship (1 Unit)

 The goal of the course is to introduce students to innovation-driven entrepreneurship, a process by which emergent technology serves as the catalyst for new venture formation.
-In partnership with Northwestern’s Innovation and New Ventures Office, this course challenges student teams to develop strategies for commercializing cutting-edge technologies.
+This course challenges student teams to develop strategies for commercializing cutting-edge technologies.
 Each year, the course focuses on a significant innovation space.
 Taught with IEMS 325-0; may not receive credit for both courses.

 Prerequisite: ENTREP 330-1.